-As the "lead entity" of the Urban County, Stanislaus County is responsible for the overall administration of HUD programs which includes, but is not limited to the preparation, adoption, and implementation of program plans (i.e. Consolidated Plan (Con Plan), Annual Action Plan (AAP), and CAPER); monitoring the program and project files of each of the participating Urban County cities and each organization receiving funding; and enforcement of all applicable federal and local requirements.
+As the "lead entity" of the Urban County, Stanislaus County is responsible for the overall administration of HUD programs which includes, but is not limited to the preparation, adoption, and implementation of program plans (i.e. Con Plan, AAP, and CAPER); monitoring the program and project files of each of the participating Urban County cities and each organization receiving funding; and enforcement of all applicable federal requirements.

 In terms of program monitoring, Stanislaus County follows a HUD approved monitoring plan.
-As part of the monitoring plan, staff conducts program and project monitoring of all program activities on a quarterly basis to ensure statutory and regulatory requirements are met by the subrecipients (subrecipients include Urban County city members, along with the locally funded non-profit service providers), and that information submitted to the County is accurate and complete.
+As part of the monitoring plan, staff conducts program and project monitoring of all program activities on a quarterly basis to ensure statutory and regulatory requirements are met by the sub-recipients (sub-recipients include Urban County cities, along with the locally funded non-profits), and that the information submitted to the County is accurate and complete.

-Agreements are executed with all subrecipients, which clearly state the project scope of work, performance measurement standards, reporting requirements, draw-down requirements, and all applicable federal requirements.
-The monitoring process consists of on-site field visits, desk audits, open communication and technical assistance to subrecipients to create an acceptable data collection and reporting system.
+Agreements are executed with all sub-recipients which clearly state the project scope of work, performance measurement standards, reporting requirements, draw-down requirements, and all applicable federal requirements.
+The monitoring process consists of on-site field visits, desk audits, open communication and technical assistance to sub-recipients to create an acceptable data collection and reporting system.